Sogode-IaC/.github/profile/README.md

 # Sogode Infrastructure as Code example organisation
 ---

-Here's is where we will be publishing code to be used in our examples to teach about NetOps.
+Here's where we publish code to be used in our examples to teach about NetOps.

-See the main website for mrore information about Sogode: https://sogode.com/
+See the main website for more information about Sogode: https://sogode.com/